Janet Jackson: 2010–2014: Film projects and True You

 In July, Jackson modeled for the Blackglama clothing line featuring mink fur, then helped design a signature line of clothing and accessories for Blackglama, to be sold at Saks Fifth Avenue and Bloomingdales.
 Universal Music released the hits compilation Icon: Number Ones as the debut of the Icon compilation series.

 In November 2010, Jackson starred as Joanna in the drama For Colored Girls, the film adaptation of Ntozake Shange's 1975 play For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf.
 The Wall Street Journal stated Jackson "recites verses written by Ntozake Shange, the author of the play that inspired the film ...
 But instead of offering up a mannered coffeehouse reading of the lines, Jackson makes the words sound like ordinary—though very eloquent—speech."
 Jackson's portrayal in the film was likened to Meryl Streep as Miranda Priestly in The Devil Wears Prada.Randy Myers (2010).
 "Review: Cast elevates 'For Colored Girls' from soap opera territory" Her performance earned Black Reel Awards nominations in the categories of Outstanding Supporting Actress and Outstanding Ensemble.

-Jackson announced plans to embark on her largest world tour in support of her second hits collection, Number Ones.
-The tour, entitled Number Ones, Up Close and Personal, held concerts in thirty-five global cities, selected by fans who submitted suggestions on her official website.
+In support of her second hits collection, Number Ones, Jackson embarked on her largest world tour, entitled Number Ones, Up Close and Personal; she held concerts in thirty-five global cities, selected by fans who submitted suggestions on her official website.
 During the tour, Jackson performed thirty-five number one hits and dedicated a song to each city.
 Mattel released a limited-edition Barbie of Jackson titled "Divinely Janet", auctioned for over $15,000, with proceeds donated to Project Angel Food.

 Jackson released the self-help book True You: A Journey to Finding and Loving Yourself in February 2011, co-written with David Ritz.
 It chronicled her struggle with weight and confidence, also publishing letters from fans.
 It topped The New York Times' Best Seller list the following month.
 Additionally, she signed a film production contract with Lions Gate Entertainment to "select, develop and produce a feature film for the independent studio."

 Jackson became the first female pop singer to perform at the I. M. Pei glass pyramid at the Louvre Museum, raising contributions for the restoration of iconic artwork.Sonya E (2011).
 "Janet Jackson To Make History In Paris" Jackson was selected to endorse fashion line Blackglama for a second year, being the first celebrity in the line's history chosen to do so.
 She partnered with the label to release a fifteen-piece collection of luxury products.

 In 2012, Jackson endorsed Nutrisystem, sponsoring their weight-loss program after struggling with weight fluctuations in the past.
 With the program, she donated ten million dollars in meals to the hungry.
 She was honored by amfAR for her contributions to AIDS research when chairing the Cinema Against AIDS gala during the Cannes Film Festival.
 She also participated in a public service announcement for UNICEF to help starving children.